 The benefit cap is a limit imposed on the total weekly benefit a family can receive.
 This includes Universal Credit and the benefits it is replacing (see above), as well as Child Benefit.
 It does not include PIPs, DLA, Attendance Allowance, Carer’s Allowance and a few others (see the full list).

-The benefit cap does not apply if you:
+The benefit cap does not apply if you or your partner:

 - are not getting Housing Benefit or Universal Credit,